knative/docs/docs/developer/eventing/sources/kafka-source/README.md

     service.serving.knative.dev/event-display created
     ```

-1. Ensure that the Service pod is running, by running the command:
+1. Ensure that the Service Pod is running, by running the command:

     ```bash
     kubectl get pods
     ```

-    The pod name is prefixed with `event-display`:
+    The Pod name is prefixed with `event-display`:

     ```bash
     NAME                                            READY     STATUS    RESTARTS   AGE